anonymous-one/hostapd-roamer/README.md

 **Configuration - hostapd_cli + wifievent.sh**

-Place hostapd wherever you like, and add the following to your rc.local file:
+Place wifievent.sh wherever you like, and add the following to your rc.local file:

 ```
 (while true; do sleep 10 ; /usr/sbin/hostapd_cli -a /LOCATION/wifievent.sh -i ADAPTER 2>&1 >> /var/log/hostapd.log; done) &